zeltagq/zelta-homepage/index.md

 * Zelta's claims are backed up by code.
 * You will find the complete code of the cli client as well as the server tier on GitHub.
 * Do leave a star and share the word if you like Zelta.
-* You can always download the code and host your private Zelta and ZUM servers.
+* You can also download the code and host your private zelta server.
+You can then configure the client to contact your private server by replacing the application server url in the main.js file.

 ### Requirement
 Node JS (v8 and above)